kiro7shiro/flasher/README.md

 - make a add visualizer menu
 - connect video and audio elements
 - add scrolling text for long title names

-Flasher is a program for making audio visualizers in the browser.
-It's main goal is to send audio information to different types of visualizers including hardware ones.
-To make colors and lights dance to the music. :)

-Currently this is in the phase: proof of concept.